jackycamp/knnzip/README.md

 The algorithm is awesomely simple.

-For a string you want to classify x, and each labeled sample y, you can build an NCD(x,y) distance matrix and then perform K nearest neighbors to classify.
+Let x be a string you want to classify.
+Let y be a labeled training sample.
+We compute NCD(x,y) for each y in the training set.
+This gives us a "distance matrix" which we will use to perform K-Nearest-Neighbors on to classify.

+Sounds like a for-loop to me ;).

 ## Evaluation